Najsztub/BDM_UsbBlaster/README.md

 rsset 0x0 0x200800
 ```

-The fragment above sets system registers, including the position of interrupt vector, user and supervisor stack, SR and just to be sure the return addres from which to start program execution.
+The fragment above sets the system registers, including the position of interrupt vector, user and supervisor stack, SR and just to be sure the return addres from which to start program execution.

 ```
 mset 0xfffa44 0x3cff